 There is no cure for most kinds of leukodystrophy.
 Treating it depends on the type, and doctors address the symptoms of the disease with medications and special kinds of physical, occupational, and speech therapy.
 Some people may need additional help with learning or nutrition.

 In some cases, a bone marrow transplant can help by slowing or stopping the progression of the disease.
-Scientists are also researching whether replacing certain enzymes can help treat some kinds of leukodystrophy.
+Scientists are also researching whether gene therapy or replacing certain enzymes can help treat some kinds of leukodystrophy.